-Photopolymer is a polymer that changes properties when exposed to light.
+Photopolymer is a resin that changes properties when exposed to light.
 It's a coating that is applied to the surface of a metal plate, then exposed to light for curing -- which causes it to harden.

 It is imaged by the coating hardening in imaged areas, and remaining soluble in non-image areas.
 After it has been cured, a chemical treatment removes the coating that is remaining in non-imaged areas, rendering only the imaged areas ink receptive.